algolia/instantsearch-ios/Readme.md

 ## Architecture of InstantSearch

-InstantSearch is inspired by both MVVM architecture.
+InstantSearch is inspired by the MVVM architecture.

 This is an overview of the architecture: